There’s no scientific evidence supporting the idea that CBD causes anxiety.

 They interact with the same receptor systems and produce similar effects.

 They don’t produce the exact same effects.

-Although these synthetic cannabinoids interact with the same receptors as their natural counterparts, the quality of this interaction is different.
+Synthetic cannabinoids interact with the same receptors as their natural counterparts.
+But the quality of this interaction is different.

-AB-FUBINACA, which is a synthetic cannabinoid found in commercially sold CBD oil, is a highly potent activator of cannabinoid receptors (4).
+AB-FUBINACA is a synthetic cannabinoid found in contaminated CBD oil.
+It's a potent activator of cannabinoid receptors (4).
 Much more potent than THC, for example.

 You could in some ways see AB-FUBINACA as a more potent version of natural THC.